Country selection

 Institutional Ethics Committee for Health and Life Sciences Research (CIESS)/University of Sciences, Techniques and Technologies of Bamako (USTTB)

 The FMPOS-USTTB-ECProcs further states that in the event the president is requested to provide an urgent protocol review (referred to as a restricted review), then the evaluation is conducted according to the same review process used by the EC, but involves only six (6) committee members specifically selected for their expertise in a particular research area.
 In this case, the decision made by the restricted review committee is communicated to the rest of the EC during the next session.
-The investigator is notified in writing about their decision within seven (7) business days.
+The investigator is notified in writing about the committee’s decision within seven (7) business days.

 National Ethics Committee for Health and Life Sciences (CNESS)

-National Institute of Public Health (INSP EC)
+National Institute of Public Health (INSP) Ethics Committee

 Overview